bbriscoe/single-delay-metric/README.md

 The IETF seems like the appropriate body to reach consensus on the percentile to use to express delay, across countries, across standards bodies, and across industry sectors.
 And IPPM would seem to be the appropriate WG.

-Is there interest in taking this further?
+Are there arguments against this idea?
+Or interest in taking it further?

 ## References